tanveersaleem786/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [X] Explain what a token is used for.

+ Token use for client side authentication.
+Many services out in the wild require the client to provide proof that it’s authenticated with them.
+The server running these services can issue a JWT (JSON Web Token) as the authentication token, in exchange for correct login credentials.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [X] What steps can you take in your web apps to keep your data secure?

+Implement protected routes using an authentication token and Redirect

-- [ ] Describe how web servers work.
+- [X] Describe how web servers work.

+A web server processes incoming network requests over HTTP and several other related protocols.
+The primary function of a web server is to store, process and deliver web pages to clients.
+The communication between client and server takes place using the Hypertext Transfer Protocol

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+The HTTP POST method is most-often utilized to **create** new resources.
+The HTTP GET method is used to **read** (or retrieve) a representation of a resource.
+PUT is most-often utilized for **update** capabilities DELETE is pretty easy to understand.
+It is used to **delete** a resource

 ## Project Set Up